ogdf/ogdf/README.txt

 Unpack the OGDF archive in the directory, where you want to install OGDF.

-Build OGDF (gcc Compiler [Linux, Mac OS]):
+Build OGDF [Linux, Mac OS]:

   1. Edit makeMakefile.config for your configuration
      (if necessary): check the [GENERAL] section.
-If you do not use Coin, the default parameters should be suitable.
+If you do not want to use CPLEX or Gurobi LP solvers, the default parameters should be suitable.

   2. Execute makeMakefile.sh to generate a suitable Makefile.

+     MAC USERS: If step 2 fails, go back to step 1 and use the alternative compilerCommand configuration!

-  3. Call make to build the OGDF library (you may also call make debug_all to generate a debuggable version).
+  3. Call make to build the OGDF library.
+You may also call make debug to generate a debuggable version.

-Build OGDF (Visual Studio [Windows]):
+Build OGDF [Microsoft Visual Studio]:

   1. Create Visual Studio project file:

      Visual Studio 2008: Execute the python script makeVCProj.py to generate a Visual Studio 2008 project file ogdf.vcproj.

+     Visual Studio 2010 (2012, 2013):
-     Visual Studio 2010: Execute the python script makeVCXProj.py to generate a Visual Studio 2010 project file ogdf.vcxproj.
+           Execute the python script makeVCXProj.py to generate a Visual Studio 2010 project file ogdf.vcxproj.
+           For VS 2012, 2013, you can edit makeVCXProj.config and
+           set the compiler version.

   2. Open the created project file (.vcproj or .vcxproj) with Visual Studio and call build.

-OGDF also contains some optional features which require COIN Osi as LP solver.
-It is also possible to generate project files for Visual Studio 2003 & 2005.

 Please refer to the OGDF Wiki for more detailed information: